loopliber/looplib-platform-v2/README.md

 ## License

 This project is proprietary software.
-All rights reserved.
+All rights reserved.// Updated for test mode